shonifari/tech264-cloud-linux/linux/file-system.md

 ## Linux File Permissions

 ### Does Being the Owner of a File Mean You Have Full Permissions on That File?
-Explain.
+Explain

 No, being the owner of a file does not automatically mean you have full permissions on that file.
 The permissions for the owner are explicitly set and can vary.
 For example, the owner might have read and write permissions but not execute permissions.
 The permissions are defined by the file's mode, which includes settings for the owner, group, and others¹.